swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 ## Proposed solution

-We propose the introduction of a "Standard Library Preview" SwiftPM package.

-It will be a standalone project hosted on Github under the Apple organization, and will be part of the overall Swift project.
+We propose the introduction of a `SwiftPreview` SwiftPM package.
+The package will be a standalone project hosted on GitHub under the Apple organization, and will be part of the overall Swift project.

-Proposals for additions to the standard library will have the option of first landing in the package for a period before migrating to the library.
+Whenever possible, proposals for additions to the standard library will land first in the package before migrating to the standard library.
 A PR against the preview package will be sufficient to fulfill the implementation requirement for an evolution proposal.
+Proposals that are accepted will land in the package immediately, and then be integrated into the standard library.

-Additions to the package will **continue to use the Swift Evolution process.** All additions to the package should be made on the assumption that they will in time migrate to the ABI-stable standard library module that ships as part of the Swift toolchain.
-Proposals first landing in the package should be given the same level of scrutiny currently applied to standard library additions today.
+All additions to the standard library will **continue to use the Swift Evolution process**, no matter whether they first land in the package or not.
+All additions to the package should be made with the understanding that they will migrate to the ABI-stable standard library module that ships as part of the Swift toolchain.

-However, requirements around source stability of the package will not be the same as those of the Swift standard library.
-Follow-up proposals and proposal amendments will be able to make source-breaking changes.
-Unlike the very high bar for source-breaking changes, and the absolute rules around ABI stability, the bar for changes to API currently only in the package will be that of any other evolution proposal of a new API.
+If usage after acceptance of a proposal reveals unanticipated problems, a follow-up proposal amendments will be able to make source-breaking changes.
+Unlike the very high bar for source-breaking changes, and the absolute rules around ABI stability, the bar for changes to API that haven't shipped as part of a Swift release will be that of any other evolution proposal of a new API.

 Starting life in the package will not be mandatory.
-Proposals can opt instead to go straight into the standard library, especially if they do not meet the criteria for suitable package additions (see detailed design section).
-Functionality that is already available elsewhere, and has been proven in real-life use in that way, and is being "sunk" down into the standard library, would also be a good candidate to skip the preview stage.
+Proposed additions can instead go straight into the standard library, if they do not meet the criteria for suitable package additions.
+See the detailed design section for an expanded discussion of these criteria.

 Since the package will not be ABI-stable, it will not ship as a binary on any platform, or be a dependency of any ABI-stable package.
 This allows for changes to the internal implementation of any type, and the change/removal of any function, as part of implementation changes, follow-on proposal amendments, or subsequent proposals.